Because our science is life changing

 Neurology

-The Future of Radiopharmaceuticals
+The future of radiopharmaceuticals

 The radiopharmaceutical market is predicted to experience rapid growth over the next decade.5 At Lantheus, we are building on our foundation as a leader in this space to power the future of radiopharmaceuticals and improve patient outcomes.

-References: 1.
-Radiotracers Are Revolutionized with a Novel Method.
+1. Radiotracers Are Revolutionized with a Novel Method.
 National Institute of Biomedical Imaging and Bioengineering.
 Published November 22, 2019.
 Accessed May 21, 2025. https://www.nibib.nih.gov/news-events/newsroom/radiotracers-are-revolutionized-novel-method 2.
 EANM Position Paper.
 European Association of Nuclear Medicine.
 Published May 2024.
 Accessed May 21, 2025. https://eanm.org/wp-content/uploads/2024/05/EANM-overarching-narrative_0707.pdf 3.
-Cancer Statistics.
-National Cancer Institute.
-Published May 7, 2025.
-Accessed May 21, 2025. https://www.cancer.gov/about-cancer/understanding/statistics 4.
-Alzheimer’s Disease Facts and Figures.
-Alzheimer’s Association.
-Published 2025.
-Accessed May 21, 2025. https://www.alz.org/alzheimers-dementia/facts-figures 5.
+Global Cancer Burden Growing, Amidst Mounting Need for Services.
+World Health Organization.
+Published February 4, 2024.
+Accessed September 10, 2025. https://www.who.int/news/item/01-02-2024-global-cancer-burden-growing–amidst-mounting-need-for-services 4.
+Dementia Statistics.
+Alzheimer’s Disease International.
+Accessed September 10, 2025. https://www.alzint.org/about/dementia-facts-figures/dementia-statistics/ 5.
 MEDraysintell 2024 Nuclear Medicine Report.
 MEDraysintell.
 Published October 9, 2024.
 Accessed May 21, 2025.